facile-it/facile-it.github.io/content/blog/eng/writethedocs-prague-2021.md

 # Why we recommend all documentarians to attend

-We of the Technical Writing team of Facile.it recommend to all fellow documentarians to attend Write the Docs Prague (or the other conferences organized by the Write the Docs community) for the following reasons:
+We of Facile.it's Technical Writing team recommend to all fellow documentarians to attend Write the Docs Prague (or the other conferences organized by the Write the Docs community) for the following reasons:

-- The topic of **documentation** is approached **from many different perspectives**: technical, human, creative, professional, etc.
+- The theme of **documentation** is approached **from many different perspectives**: technical, human, creative, professional, etc.
 - The conference is attended by **colleagues from all over Europe (and beyond)**, so it's a great way to get out of your comfort zone and find out what's going on out there.
 - There are many opportunities to make new acquaintances and **expand your network of contacts**.
 - The **topics** that are covered are very **innovative and in step with the needs of the market**.